tpareli/mpv-stereo-downmix/README.md

   - 5.1
   - 7.1

-Previous methods I've used relied on profiles to downmix the sound which kept interfering with other profiles used to apply shaders, so having it separate in a script seemed a better way.
+Previous methods I've used relied on profiles to downmix the sound which kept interfering with other shader profiles, so having it separate in a script seemed a cleaner way.

 # Installation